andrew-weisman/clam_analysis/README.md

 This will create the data labels file `$working_dir/data_labels.csv` if it doesn't already exist (and won't overwrite an existing file).

-**Don't forget to delete the lines in /home/weismanal/projects/idibell/repo/data_labels.csv whose corresponding .pt files do not exist at this point (if any, and they would only be in the 7th and 8th batches)!**
+Don't forget to delete the lines in `/home/weismanal/projects/idibell/repo/data_labels.csv` whose corresponding `.pt` files do not exist at this point, if any.

 ## CLAM codebase modification